effiemanyos/ms3-pmresources/README.md

 - [*The Product Economy Is Increasing The Need For Product Managers by Carlos Gonzalez De Villaumbrosia*](https://www.forbes.com/sites/forbesbusinesscouncil/2020/12/10/the-product-economy-is-increasing-the-need-for-product-managers/?sh=30654bfa6253)

 > (^) With this business model, users will benefit from other people's free contributions (i.e. crowdsourced information - like Waze).
-> (^) When Selftod already has enough amount of data entered by registered users/admin, we will start charging businesses to place ads.
+> (^) When Selftod already has enough data entered by registered users/admin, we will start charging businesses to place ads.
-> (^) The app will always be free for users (restricted to non-registered users) as they are the ones that contribute the most to its growth.
+> (^) The app will always be free for users (restricted to guest users) as they are the ones that contribute the most to its growth.

 ### **Business Goals**
 - XXX